 This article is part of a larger series on How to Become a Real Estate Agent.

 The process of becoming a real estate agent in Delaware is easier than completing the kitchen sink ice cream challenge.
 However, you still need to complete the required 99 hours of Delaware Real Estate Commission-approved (DREC) prelicensing education, pass your real estate exam, find an affiliate broker, and submit your application to start your real estate career in The First State.
-Slather some vinegar on your Thrasher Fries and learn how to become a licensed real estate agent in Delaware.
+Slather some vinegar on your Thrasher Fries and learn how to get your Delaware real estate license.

 There are few prequalifications for becoming a real estate agent in Delaware.
 You simply need to be 18 years of age and a legal U.S. resident.
 However, according to Delaware Code Title 24, if you’ve had convictions or have pending criminal charges relating to providing real estate services or fraud, you may not be able to get a Delaware real estate license.
 The DREC will review your documentation and case, and may allow licensure if certain conditions are met.
 For further information review Delaware Code Title 24 to see if you qualify.